What does the Community Refugee Sponsorship Journey involve?

 A previous sponsor group's experience

-Your application will be assessed by a panel of experts.
+HOST International Aotearoa coaches potential sponsor organisations through the application process.
+Applications will be assessed by a panel of experts.

 Approved Sponsor Process Map

-Once the Deed of Agreement for Services has been signed, you are an Approved Sponsor in the Community Refugee Sponsorship programme.
+Your sponsor group now signs a Deed of Agreement with Immigration New Zealand.
+Once signed, you are an Approved Sponsor in the Community Refugee Sponsorship programme.

 Pathway 1: Nominated pathway